Tipulidae/pygsaw/README.md

 * Good performance with large number of pieces (can easily handle 10000 pieces or more)
 * Unlimited surface area to build on
-* Pan with wasd keys
+* Pan with WASD keys
 * Zoom with mouse scroll wheel
 * Select multiple pieces by holding shift and dragging
-* Piecese "snap" together when close to a neighbour
+* Pieces "snap" together when close to a neighbour
 * Organize pieces into "trays": clicking a piece while a number key is pressed will move that piece to the corresponding tray.
 Pressing ctrl+number key will toggle the visibility of all the pieces in the corresponding tray.
 Hidden pieces can't be interacted with.
-* Spacebar will organize all selected "single" pieces into a "grid"
+* Press SPACEBAR to organize all selected "single" pieces into a nice "grid"
-* Ctrl+r to create a new game.
+* Press Ctrl+R to create a new game.
 Select any jpg or png image from your computer to use as jigsaw image.
 You can select the number of pieces to use in the dialog box.
+Press the random button to pick a random image from the last used folder.
-* Cheat-buttons for debugging: c will connect two random pieces, x will connect 100 random pieces.
+* Cheat-buttons for debugging: C will connect two random pieces, X will connect 100 random pieces.
 * Save game with F5
 * Load the most recently saved game with F9
+* Press PAUSE key to pause the game.
+This will hide all the pieces, stop the timer and disable user inputs.
+Press PAUSE again to unpause.
+* Press PERIOD (.) to print your current progress and how long you've been building the current puzzle.
+* Press COMMA (,) to toggle piece edges.
+* Press T to toggle between background images.
+You can add your own background images by placing them in the resources/textures folder.
+* When the game is over, a victory message is printed with some stats.

 ## Planned features
 * Better saving/loading (specify which file to load, and name of the save file)
 * Piece rotation - allowing pieces to be rotated.
-* Timer, pause button, progress bar, victory screen
 * Image preview
 * Background image
 * Tray visualization, visibility indicator
 * Nice(r) user interface
 * Better looking pieces
+* Configurable keybindings
 * Select images directly from pixabay or other image database
 * Random image
 * Loading screen